Nicklas Nielsen: Lower formula

-In 2016, Nielsen made his single-seater debut in the ADAC Formula 4 Championship in Germany, finishing 8th and winning the Rookie's championship while racing for the Austrian Neuhauser Racing team, scoring three podiums and two fastest laps.
+In 2016, Nielsen made his single-seater debut in the ADAC Formula 4 Championship in Germany, finishing eighth and winning the Rookie's championship while racing for the Austrian Neuhauser Racing team, scoring three podiums and two fastest laps.

 In 2017, Nielsen returned to the ADAC championship, this time with the US Racing team.
 Although he did win a race and scored three podiums, a team disqualification at the Lausitzring event and a major accident induced by a competitor which caused irreparable damage to his car for the rest of the event at the Nürburgring deprived him of a proper chance to fight for the title.

 Sportscar career

 GT

 At the end of 2017, not having the budget to continue in single-seater competitions, Nielsen was given a chance to race in the final round of the Ferrari Challenge Europe by gentleman driver and Formula Racing team owner Johnny Laursen, whose son Conrad Nielsen had coached in karting.
 Nielsen took the opportunity and won both races at Mugello, leading to him contesting the Ferrari Challenge season in 2018.
-There, the Dane dominated, winning the title with Formula Racing after taking ten victories from 14 races, never finishing off the podium.
+There, Nielsen dominated, winning the title with Formula Racing after taking ten victories from fourteen races, never finishing off the podium.
 He also ended up taking home the Finali Mondiali trophy at Monza to conclude his season.